 The Garfield County Jail is located at 107 8th street in Glenwood Springs.
-It opened in December of 2001 as a state-of-the art facility with the capacity to house 204 inmates.
+It opened in December of 2001 as a state-of-the art facility and currently has the capacity to house 199 inmates.
 The facility is designed to hold minimum, medium, and maximum classification prisoners.

 The Detention facility holds male and female prisoners for the Sheriff’s Office and for all law enforcement agencies within Garfield County.
 The facility consists of 7 separate inmate living areas, 2 of which are direct supervision.
 In direct supervision, Deputies work inside the inmate living area.
 This enables them to more closely supervise the behavior of inmates, keeping negative behavior to a minimum and reducing tension.